vikasmalhotra08/DataScience/cityBike-master/README.md

 # cityBike
 This project is geared towards understanding the Citi's Bike Share program and the statistical models around the program.
+City Bike data were downloaded from the City Bike website in csv format in February 2014.
+These data set is divided in 18 csv, one for each month from July 2013 to December 2014.
+The data were processed in R, the full code is in github.
+Briefly the time a bike stayed docked at a station was extracted and binned in 10 minute bin for each day of the week.
+One model has been created for each month of the year.
+After extraction, a boosted tree model (gbm) was run to try to predict whether at least a bike would be present at a given station.
+Th accuracy of the model is relatively good, however, it is a lot more accurate to predict that at least a bike would be present than to predict there would be no bikes.